-Although novelty items are just a little fun and can provide laughs in the run up to Christmas, they don’t always look stylish.
-Some people might think that an electronic Santa that flashes you every so often is the height of sophistication, but generally it doesn’t look great.
+Although novelty items are just a little fun and can provide laughs in the run-up to Christmas, they don’t always look stylish.
+Some people might think that an electronic Santa that flashes his butt at you every so often is the height of sophistication, but generally, it doesn’t look great.

 Keep it Simple

 Don’t make it too complicated as you search for Christmas decorations.
 Having your home overrun with even the classiest of decorations can make it look tacky and too done up.
 Accessorise your home as you would yourself.
 Just enough to enhance it, not distract from it!